 Perfume & Fragrance Customization

-As a professional of the fragrance industry, you know that perfume is a really personal experience and a perfume will act differently in every individual.
-This is where offering custom-made fragrance will help you differentiate from the competition (especially in a market like China) where the competition is high and consumers are looking for unique experiences.
+Perfume is a really personal experience and a perfume will act differently in every individual.
+This is where offering custom-made fragrances will help you differentiate from the competition (especially in a market like China) where the competition is high and consumers are looking for unique experiences.

 The luxury segment has been the focus of many fragrance market analysts in recent years, and some have even suggested that it is a dying trend.
-However, An estimated US$15.7 billion worth of luxury perfumes and cosmetics were sold to Chinese consumers in 2020 and is expected to see a 10% growth in the next five years.
+However, by the year 2023, approximately 60% of all sales in the Fragrances market are projected to be driven by the luxury goods segment.

-China is, after all, the biggest market for a luxury brand, and many have not hesitated in widening their offering by including perfume and cologne in their collections.
+China is, after all, the biggest market for luxury brands, and many have not hesitated in widening their offering by including perfume and cologne in their collections.

-How Perfumes and Fragrances Brands can make it in China?
+How Perfumes and Fragrance Brands Can Make It in China?

-Chinese consumers have a unique approach to purchasing their fragrances, and this is reflected in the way they purchase them.
+Chinese customers have a unique approach to purchasing their fragrances, and this is reflected in the way they purchase them.
 It’s not about simple product marketing; it’s about brand engagement and experiences.

-China is a heavily digitalize nation.
-Even if a big chunk of perfume and fragrances sales still happens offline, brands can’t afford to avoid online channels anymore.
+China is a heavily digitalized nation.
+Even if a big chunk of perfume and fragrance sales still happens offline, brands can’t afford to avoid online channels anymore.

-Keep in mind that you are not the only one wanted a piece of the cake and Chinese consumers are flooded with choices.
-What matters for you is what influences your target audience’s choices.
+Keep in mind that you are not the only one who wanted a piece of the cake and Chinese consumers are flooded with choices.
+What matters for you is what influences your target audience’s choices;

 - Brand awareness